Top 5 places to visit in autumn

 The North East is Scotland’s Castle Country and is home to around a thousand of them, including the ruined Slains on the rocky Aberdeen coastline, which is widely believed to have been Bram Stoker’s inspiration for the home of Dracula back in 1895.
 There is a dedicated castle trail of 17 of the best castles signposted around Aberdeenshire, which takes you to the scenic Craigievar at the foothills of the Grampian Mountains and the dramatic clifftop Dunnottar overlooking the North Sea.
 Click here to download the full trail map.

-After a day of sightseeing in the autumn colours, peel off your layers and tuck into a cosy pub.
-On the #innsider’s list is one of Aberdeen’s oldest pubs, The Prince of Wales (7 St Nicholas Lane), which has been around since 1850.
+After a day of sightseeing in the autumn colors, peel off your layers and tuck into a cosy pub.
+On the #Innsider’s list is one of Aberdeen’s oldest pubs, The Prince of Wales (7 St Nicholas Lane), which has been around since 1850.
 Perfect to sample a warming Scotch whiskey!
 If you’re more into refreshing with some craft beer, don’t miss a trip to Brew Dog (17 Gallowgate).
-This is the flagship bar of what is fast becoming one of the UK’s favourite craft beer brand.
+This is the flagship bar of what is fast becoming one of the UK’s favorite craft beer brand.
 Book your stay at Park Inn by Radisson Aberdeen Hotel.

 5. Beat the crowds in Prague

 Autumn in Prague has its own allure, especially due to the low angle of the sun offering a special quality of light that shows off its incredible architecture.
 See the best views of the city’s ancient spires covered in red and orange leaves from the Petřín Hill Observation Tower or Prague Castle.

 Autumn also sees its streets return to a gentler pace after the rush of summer tourists, making it perfect for sightseeing without the queues.
 After a day exploring, tuck into some hearty Czech cuisine, which can sometimes be too heavy for summer weather.
 Meat dishes are most often accompanied by potato or bread dumplings and you’ll also find warming soups and stews on Czech restaurant menus.
 And don’t miss the chance to spend the night at Park Inn Hotel Prague.